Pedigree Petfoods and Heinz extortion campaign: Contaminated dog food and extortion letter sent to Pedigree Petfoods

 In August 1988, Pedigree Petfoods received a package at their Leicestershire office containing a can of dog food and a letter that had been written on a typewriter.
 The letter started:

 This is a demand of Pedigree Petfoods to pay £100,000 to prevent i [sic] products being contaminated with toxic substances.

 The letter stated that the dog food that had accompanied the letter had been mixed with biocides, which were "colourless, odourless and highly toxic."
-Further, the author claimed that the chemicals were "virtually undetectable" by a pet owner and that "if payment is not forthcoming from Pedigree Petfoods or Mars Inc., then large numbers of similarly contaminated tins will appear on retailers [sic] shelves throughout Great Britain."
+Further, the author claimed that the chemicals were "virtually undetectable" by a pet owner and that "if payment is not forthcoming from Pedigree Petfoods or Mars Inc. [Pedigree's parent company], then large numbers of similarly contaminated tins will appear on retailers [sic] shelves throughout Great Britain."

 Whitchelo pretended that he was a gang of blackmailers.
 He instructed Pedigree Petfoods to acknowledge his letter with a coded message for the gang in the personal column of The Daily Telegraph.